TricksterGuy/TricksterGuy.github.io/_posts/2019-5-13-Snes-Warios-Woods.md

 from Wikipedia happens right after Super Mario World.
 Well Mario's on vacation with Peach, Yoshi has his own game and is fighting with Bowser at Yoshi's
 Island... so Toad you can take this one!

 Toad has to travel through the Woods that has been taken over by Wario and eventually get to his castle to undo the spell over the woods.

-{% include image.html
-            img="/images/2019-5-13-Snes-Warios-Woods/warios_round1.png"
-            title="Start"
-            caption="Start of Toads adventure in the woods"%}

-{% include image.html
-            img="/images/2019-5-13-Snes-Warios-Woods/warios_round3.png"
-            title="Scene"
-            caption="Wario's castle'"%}

 There are 100 rounds in the main game ending with Toad saving the day from Wario.

+{% include image-gallery.html gallery=page.gallery1 col="col-xs-12 col-sm-6" %}

 ## Gameplay
 Toad is the main character, Birdo is a supporting character, and Wario is the antagonist.
 The game is played starting with Toad and Birdo along with Wanda